Bulletproof hosting: Impacts

-BPH services act as vital network infrastructure providers for activities such as cybercrime and online illicit economies, and the well-established working model of the cybercrime economies surrounds upon tool development and skill-sharing among peers.
+BPH services act as network infrastructure providers for activities such as cybercrime and online illicit economies, and the working model of the cybercrime economies surrounds upon tool development and skill-sharing among peers.
 The development of exploits, such as zero-day vulnerabilities, are done by a very small community of highly-skilled actors, who encase them in convenient tools which are usually bought by low-skilled actors (known as script kiddies), who make use of BPH providers to carry out cyberattacks, usually targeting low-profile unsophisticated network services and individuals.
 According to a report produced by Carnegie Mellon University for the United States Department of Defense, low-profile amateur actors are also potent in causing harmful consequences, especially to small businesses, inexperienced internet users, and miniature servers.

 Criminal actors also run specialized computer programs on BPH providers knowns as port scanners which scan the entire IPv4 address space for open ports, services run on those open ports, and the version of their service daemons, searching for vulnerable versions for exploitation.
 One such notable vulnerability scanned by the port scanners is Heartbleed, which affected millions of internet servers.
 Furthermore, BPH clients also host click fraud, adware (such as DollarRevenue), and money laundering recruitment sites, which lure credulous internet users into honey traps and cause financial losses to the individuals while keeping their illicit sites online, despite court orders and takedown attempts by law enforcement.